Does disagreeing with someone automatically cancel a relationship?

 Any conversation about these issues, whether it’s face to face or online, can cause conflict – even despite best intentions to have a fruitful and meaningful conversation.
 As followers of Jesus, it can be difficult to know how to speak truth or try to gain understanding in these situations.

-In our just completed “Being a peacemaker in a complex world” course for Year 11 and 12 students and beyond, we’ve dedicated one lesson to this very topic.
+In our “Being a peacemaker in a complex world” course for Year 11 and 12 students and beyond, we’ve dedicated one lesson to this very topic.
 How do you have meaningful conversation around controversial topics while remaining a peacemaker, listening to the other person, and knowing how to disagree respectfully?

 Conflict as an opportunity!